JonathanReeve/course-computational-literary-analysis-readings/content/texts/moonstone.md

 strange; your unexplained connection with that event may seem stranger still.”

-“Are you speaking of the Moonstone, Godfrey—-”
+“Are you speaking of the Moonstone, Godfrey—”

-“I certainly thought that you referred—-”
+“I certainly thought that you referred—”

 “I referred to nothing of the sort.
 I can hear of the loss of the Moonstone, let who will speak of it, without feeling degraded in my own